sc0ttkclark/wordpress-fields-api/README.md

 I am not focusing on any UI aspects at the moment besides implementation of the API underneath getting the field data for UI to use in core itself.
 It will be easier to tackle the API and the UI separately for both the purpose of development and core inclusion.

-## Unknowns / To dos
+## Where we need help

 There are still a lot of areas the API is not represented in code or in examples.

 [Check out a full list of things we currently need help with](https://github.com/sc0ttkclark/wordpress-fields-api/labels/help%20wanted)

-* Control types need fleshing out
 * Implementations are [in development amongst a few contributors](https://github.com/sc0ttkclark/wordpress-fields-api/labels/implementation)
 * We need [use-cases and examples](https://github.com/sc0ttkclark/wordpress-fields-api/issues/22), to be fleshed out in `/examples/{implementation}/{example}.md` inside this repo
-* [Core Proposal for Merge into WP 4.5](https://github.com/sc0ttkclark/wordpress-fields-api/issues/35) needs to be written up
+* [Core Proposal for Merge into WP 4.6](https://github.com/sc0ttkclark/wordpress-fields-api/issues/35) needs to be written up

 ## Contributing